chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ## Policy Conversion

-After upgrading, we recommend that you reconstitute your v1 policies as v2 policies.
+We recommend that you reconstitute your v1 policies as v2 policies.
 Once this policy conversion is done, delete the old legacy v1 policies and you will have an up-to-date system.

 To delete a legacy policy, open the menu on any custom policy, which is located at the end of the policy row, and select **Delete Policy** from the menu.
 You will not have this option for Chef-managed policies.

 A warning appears if members are still attached to the policy because deleting that policy disrupts access for all of its members.
 However, you will still be able to delete the policy.

-In the rare situation that you include the command `--skip-policy-migration` when upgrading, no existing v1 policies will be migrated.
-You will still need to create new v2 policies to preserve any IAM behavior from v1.

-{{% warning %}}
-Note: Several legacy policies, including *Compliance Profile Access* and *Ingest Access*, have API tokens that will stop working if not ported.
-{{% /warning %}}

 The next few sections explain how to use Chef-managed policies and how to create custom policies.